orchestron-orchestrator/sorespo/README.md

 All config files applied
 ```

-After RESPNET is done with applying the configuration (`All config files
+After SORESPO is done with applying the configuration (`All config files
 applied`), you may verify the device config over NETCONF using the
 `get-dev-config-<device>` recipe: